erinthered/AttendApp/README.md

 # AttendApp

-App to track attendance for schools with drop in attendance
+App to track attendance for schools with drop in classes